Nonparametric efficient estimation of the longitudinal front-door functional: Introduction

 Often, the exposure and mediator will vary over time.
-For example, the vaccination scheme described above may require more than one dose. \cite{sjolander2013confounding} extended the front-door criterion to the longitudinal setting to identify the population average difference in the outcome comparing two different exposure histories.
+For example, the vaccination scheme described above may require more than one dose. \cite{sjolander2013confounding} generalized the front-door criterion to the longitudinal setting, showing that if there exists a time-varying confounder that is not affected by unmeasured confounding and such that all effects of exposure at time $t$ on the outcome are mediated through its subsequent values, then the intervention specific mean outcome is identified by the longitudinal front-door functional.
+As in the point treatment setting the longitudinal front-door functional still has a meaningful interpretation as an indirect effect when the assumption that there is no direct effect of treatment on the outcome is replaced by a different set of identifying assumptions.
 To our knowledge, applications of the longitudinal front-door criterion remain an open area.
 This may reflect that, with the exception of a simple plug-in estimator proposed by \cite{sjolander2013confounding}, no suitable estimating techniques exist.
 By introducing new estimators, this work provides the tools needed to bring such applications within reach.